Isomorphisms of quantizations via quantization of resolutions: Introduction

 \subsection{Conventions and notation}

 Let us list some conventions we use in the paper.

 {\it Quivers}.
 Recall that by a quiver one means an oriented graph possibly with multiple arrows or loops.
-More precisely, a quiver $Q$ consists of two sets, the set $Q_0$ of vertices and the set $Q_1$ of arrows, and two maps $t$ (tail) and $h$ (head) from $Q_1$ to $Q_0$.
+More precisely, a quiver $Q$ consists of two sets, a set $Q_0$ of vertices and a set $Q_1$ of arrows, and two maps $t$ (tail) and $h$ (head) from $Q_1$ to $Q_0$.